brunormferreira/rxjs-mastering/README.md

 ## Choosing a file to run

-  - Open `webpack.config.js` file in root folder;
-  - Rename the `entry` property `value` inside of module.exports object to the name of the file that you want to run in `/src` folder;
+  - Uncomment the import that you want to run inside `/src` folder on `index.ts` file;
-  - Re-run the application to changes make effect.
+  - Run the application to changes make effect.

 ## Running project